About Wylie Acting Group:

 How can we buy tickets?

-Individual tickets can be ordered either through the events page on our website or from our box office.
+Individual tickets can be ordered either through the ONLINE STORE on our website or from our box office.
 Tickets purchased online will be available upon arrival at the box office.

 Can we pay by credit card?